sous-chefs/iis/README.md

 ### Actions

 - :add: - add a new application pool
+- :config: - apply configuration to an existing application pool
 - :delete: - delete an existing application pool
 - :start: - start a application pool
 - :stop: - stop a application pool
 - :restart: - restart a application pool
+- :recycle: - recycle an application pool

 ### Attribute Parameters